-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture. □Available for people with chronic low back pain under certain circumstances.
-Air ambulance for transportation to return to the United States. □Return or repatriation to the United States during a medical injury or illness is not covered unless the closest appropriate facility to stabilize and treat the injury or illness is in the United States.
-Once stabilized, return air ambulance transportation to the United States is not covered.
-Cosmetic surgery or procedures. □Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member. □Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Not covered under any condition.
+Not covered under Covered only under specific

+any condition conditions

+Available for people with chronic

+low back pain under certain

+circumstances.

+Not covered under

+any condition

+·

+Not covered under

+any condition

+·

+a 11 a 11 1

+Covered in cases of an accidental

+injury or for improvement of the

+functioning of a malformed body

+member.

+Covered for all stages of

+reconstruction for a breast after a

+mastectomy, as well as for the

+unaffected breast to produce a

+symmetrical appearance.

+Not covered under

+any condition

+Any condition Not covered under any condition Not covered under